 Noncontrolling Interest

-Noncontrolling Interest (NCI) refers to the portion of equity ownership in a subsidiary not attributable to the parent company.
-It represents the share of shareholders in a subsidiary who do not have control over the entity's decisions, typically because they own less than 50% of the voting shares.
+Noncontrolling Interest (NCI) refers to the equity ownership in a subsidiary not attributable to the parent company, representing shareholders' stakes who do not have control over decision-making due to owning less than 50% of voting shares.

 Understanding Noncontrolling Interest